In this post, you will learn the best 78 premarital counseling questions for pastors that most pastors use in a

 As a pastor, we had gone through premarital counseling when we were preparing for our marriage.
-However at this point, we have not yet taken someone through the program.
-So we looked into research, read books and finally compiled these 78 questions that pastors need to effectively conduct a premarital counseling session.
+However, at this point, we have not yet taken someone through the program.
+So we looked into the research, read books, and finally compiled these 78 questions that pastors need to effectively conduct a premarital counseling session.